microsoft/solution-accelerator-many-models/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->
-In the real world, many problems can be too complex to be solved by a single model.
+In the real world, many problems can be too complex to be solved by a single machine learning model.
 Whether that be predicting sales for each individual store, building a predictive maintanence model for hundreds of oil wells, or tailoring an experience to individual users, building a model for each instance can lead to improved results on many machine learning problems.

-Azure Machine Learning makes it easy to train, deploy, and manage hundreds or thousands of models.
+Azure Machine Learning makes it easy to train, operate, and manage hundreds or even thousands of models.
 This repo will walk you through the end to end process of creating a many models solution from training to scoring to monitoring.

 ## Prerequisites